 The new coronavirus (COVID-19) is changing the way we live and work across the globe.
-As the world responds to this disease and takes precautions to slow its spread, you and your business will likely be affected.
-We’re paying attention to key updates and will continue to update this page as they happen.
+As the world responds to this disease and takes precautions to slow its spread, you and your business will likely feel the impact.
+We’re paying attention to key legislative updates and financial relief programs.
+You’ll find the latest in all things COVID-19 pandemic relief here.

 Date issued: 9/24/2020